lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       uses compression-rule-entry;
       description
         "A compression rule is a list of rule entry describing each header field.
-An entry is identifed through a field-id, its position in the packet and its direction";
+An entry is identifed through a field-id, its position in the packet and its direction.";
     }
     description
       "Define a compression rule composed of a list of entries.";
   }

 ~~~~~
 {: #Fig-comp-entry title='Definition of a compression entry'}